github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 ## Preview Period

-We're making this new API available today for developers to preview.
+We're making this new API available today for developers to [preview][preview-mode].
 We think developers and existing integrations are going to love it, but we want to [get your feedback][contact] before we declare the Deployments API "final" and "unchangeable."
 We expect the preview period to last for roughly 60-90 days.

 As we discover opportunities to improve the API during the preview period, we may ship changes that break clients using the preview version of the API.
 We